rsocket/rsocket-js/docs/02-client-api.md

 ### requestResponse() (method)

 Send data/metadata to the server, returning a single response.
-The data is sent lazily when the returned `Future` is subscribed to.
+The data is sent lazily when the returned `Single` is subscribed to.

 ```
-requestResponse(payload: Payload): Future<Payload>
+requestResponse(payload: Payload): Single<Payload>
 ```

 ### requestStream() (method)